 God is So Faithful!

-Over sixteen years have now passed since that day I arrived at the Reformers Unanimous School of Discipleship.
+Over seventeen years have now passed since that day I arrived at the RU School of Discipleship.
 God blessed me the six months I was there by teaching me many life-changing truths!

 I went there hoping to never drink or take drugs again…and left having a daily personal relationship with my Lord!
 The whole alcohol/drug stronghold is gone…so far removed from me that I can truly say that I am dead to it.